 1. Electoral System

-Parliamentary elections are held every four years.
+Parliamentary elections are held every five years.
+Parliamentary elections and presidential elections are held together.
 Currently, a system of proportional representation with a national threshold of 10% is valid.
 Accordingly, political parties that cannot obtain more than 10% of valid votes throughout the country cannot win seat(s) in the Assembly.

 Parliamentary elections shall be held in accordance with the principles of a general and secret vote and open counting.
 The parliamentary election shall start on the first day of a period of 60 days before the voting date.
 An election ends when the Supreme Board of Election announces the results in the Official Gazette.